MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 # About Me

 By way of introduction, my name is Mark Pearl, I'm a Dev Lead for MYOB in Auckand.
 My team maintains parts of MYOB's Practice Online System.
-If you find today's session interesting I share many of my ideas and experiences on my Blog and on Twitter and would love to hear from you.
+If you find today's session interesting I share many of my ideas and experiences on my Blog and on Twitter and would love to engage with you on those platforms.

 --------------------------------